-5.5 Academic Standing
+6.5 Academic Standing

-Placement of students on Academic Warning will follow the policy and procedures of Metropolitan State University Academic Standing Policy #2050 and procedure #205.
-Students who do not meet these standards are placed on academic warning.
-To avoid being placed on academic suspension, students on academic warning must meet the criteria to regain good academic standing by the end of their next term of registration.
-Students reinstated from academic suspension are placed on academic probation.
+Students must meet the criteria outlined in Metropolitan State's Academic Standing Policy #2050 in order to remain in good academic standing.
+Students who do not meet these standards are placed on Academic Warning and must follow steps outlined in Academic Standing Procedure #205.
+To avoid being placed on Academic Suspension, students on Academic Warning must meet the criteria to regain good academic standing by the end of their next term of registration.
+Students reinstated from Academic Suspension are placed on Academic Probation, and must meet the probation criteria by the end of their next term of registration.

-6. Active Military Duty:
+7. Active Military Duty:

-The CNHS is committed to ensuring learning opportunities for members of any branch of the US military in accordance with Board policy (5.12.1) of the Minnesota State system.
+The CNHS is committed to ensuring learning opportunities for members of any branch of the US military in accordance with Board procedure (5.12.1) of the Minnesota State System.

-7. Student Representation
+8. Student Representation